 As the number of novel techniques involving lasers grows, so too does the number of personnel who work directly with or around lasers; the majority of institutes at NIH use lasers.
 Full realization of the benefits of lasers necessitates their safe use by everyone.

 NIH Policy Manual 3036: NIH Laser Safety Program provides guidance and oversight for the safe use of Class 3B and Class 4 lasers and laser systems at the NIH.

-Depending on the classification, set-up, and use of the laser(s) in a laboratory, the following may be required:
+Depending on the hazard class, set-up, and use of laser(s), the following may be required:

 - Posting of signs;

 - Annual safety survey;

 - Development and annual update of a laser safety Standard Operating Procedure (SOP); and